GoogleCloudPlatform/pubsub/load-test-framework/README.md

     from Cloud Pub/Sub.
 One feature of the Cloud Pub/Sub client code which consumes messages is that it indicates to you when to start publishing.
 This is necessary because the subscriptions need to be made before messages start flowing into a topic.
 The steps below show how to run this test:

-    `./run.py --publish false --num_messages=1000 --topics=mytopic cps
+    `./run.py --publish false --num_messages=1000
+    --topics=mytopic:mysubscription cps --project=myproject
-    --project=myproject (Run this in a different shell)`.
+    (Run this in a different shell)`.

     `./run.py --num_messages=1000 --topics=mytopic cps --project=myproject`.

+    Note: Running the subscription script will create a new subscription to your pubsub topic, there is no need to create one before running.
+In fact, we advise against using an already-existing subscription.
+The load test requires a fresh subscription to avoid un-delivered messages published before the test began counting to the latency numbers (because they could be days old!).
+To avoid this, upon encountering a subscription that already exists, the framework will delete it and recreate one with the same name.

 5. The output for this test would look something like this: (We omit the output from the publisher, see step #2 for how that looks).